DurhamARC-Training/common-tools-for-teaching/README.md

 5. Modifying code cells with "remove_code" metadata according to specified rules

 ## Manual Triggering
-This should mainly be used for debugging, the pre-commit hook should be preferred.
+This should mainly be used for debugging; the pre-commit hook should be preferred.

 ```bash
 # Process a single notebook: